 Many people pursue higher education as a tactic to switch to a higher-paying job.
 The numbers seem to support the theory.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

 If you can afford the costs of higher education, the return on investment is definitely worth it.
 You should be able to recover the costs in roughly a year or so.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Fuel Cell Engineer employees in Iceland earn 5% more than their female counterparts on average.
+For the people who work as Fuel Cell Engineer in Iceland, the average difference between the salary of male and female employees is 5%.

 59% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 41% said that they received at least one form of monetary bonus.